lpninja/lpninja/README.md

 ### Hi there 👋
 I’m @lpninja

 - 🔭 I’m currently working on DevOps for @Sunpulse and system adminstrator.
-Dataloggers for @liquidstar_io
+Dataloggers for @liquidstar-io
 - 🌱 I’m currently learning NodeJS & mongoDB
 - 👯 I’m looking to collaborate on html, blogging.
 - 🤔 I’m looking for help with open source projects related to solar energy.